thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 1. `git push`
 1. `git branch -d new-branch`.
 Delete the feature branch.

-## Merge hell
+## Practice

-If and when we don't follow the practice of (i) committing often and (ii) push often on the master branch (a.k.a. trunk-based development), we can land ourselves in merge hell.
+We will clone a repo https://github.com/thoughtworks-jumpstart/git-team-pokemon for the lab.

-Merge hell is a sticky place and getting out of it can be painful and time-consuming (it can take hours or even days).
-Instead of building your application, now you have to spend time tearing your hair out!
+Another lab for git ignore, merge conflicts, pull request: https://github.com/thoughtworks-jumpstart/git-newsroom

-To experience merge hell for yourself, let's all try this lab: https://github.com/thoughtworks-jumpstart/merge-hell-simulation
+To experience merge hell for yourself, there is another lab: https://github.com/thoughtworks-jumpstart/merge-hell-simulation